Clicky

 Code analysis involves examining the software's source code to identify security flaws or weaknesses.
 It helps uncover potential vulnerabilities such as buffer overflows, insecure coding practices, or insecure use of third-party libraries.
 Code analysis aids in improving the overall security posture of the software by identifying and resolving potential security risks at the code level.

-By addressing potential dangers and weaknesses through activities such as network scanning, web application testing, and code analysis, and considering both technical and non-technical aspects, software testers contribute to building secure software systems that protect sensitive data and maintain the trust of users and stakeholders.
+Software testers contribute to the building of secure software systems that protect sensitive data and maintain the trust of users and stakeholders.

 Usability Testing: Evaluating User Experience